ARTS323

 Advanced Graphic Projects: Theories of Travel and the Print

-Print studios are packed with metaphors of travel, and for good reason: the movement of an image from here to there is the central narrative guiding all graphic production.
-This advanced studio course is aimed for juniors and seniors able to work independently in at least one print medium with in-depth print based projects considering notions of travel and transformation.
-Students interact with visiting artists who address theories of travel, while developing sustained, self-directed projects using the Dactyl Press facilities.
-Studio work will be complemented by discussions, critiques, readings, and field trips.
-This course may be used to fulfill the capstone requirement for the MAS major.
+Print studios are packed with metaphors of travel, and for good reason: the layered, iterative movement of an image from here to there is the central narrative guiding all graphic production.
+This topic driven, advanced studio course is aimed for juniors and seniors who can demonstrate previous experience in at least one print-based medium and are ready to pursue more independent project work.
+Students share a dialogue with visiting artists considering theories of travel while developing sustained, self-directed projects in reproducible print media.
+Studio research will be complemented by discussions, critiques, readings, and field trips.
+Recommended for Studio and Architecture majors, this course may be used to fulfill the capstone requirement for the MAS major.

 Units: 1